ashrafdx1/ethHunt-Rand/README.md

 2- saving anything found to a txt file

+# Requirements
+* web3 module has to be installed before running the script

+    pip install web3

+1- using os.urandom(32) to random generating all keys

+2- saving anything found to a txt file

 * future work: check balance of found addresses
 # How to use:
-a- provide eth list and name it 'eth_address.txt' in same directory.
+a- provide Ethereum addreases list and name it 'eth_address.txt' in same directory.

 b- run script!.